Los Gatos restaurants you'll love

 |$12.99

-Smoked cheddar, lettuce, tomato, housemade bacon onion jam and signature sauce on a brioche bun
+Lettuce, tomato, red onion, pickles and signature sauce on a brioche bun with your choice of crispy fries or green salad.

+The traditional Philadelphia steak sandwich.
+Go O.G.
+Philly style with Whiz and onions "Whiz Wit."
+Or any style you like.
+Provelone, Onions, Sweet and Sassy Peppers, and Mushrooms available.

-Willow Street Pizza LG
+Willow Street Wood Fired Pizza - Los Gatos

 20 S Santa Cruz Ave, #218, Los Gatos